King Aethelred the Unready was born to King Edgar

 There were Danish Viking raids on Dorset.

-A son, Cnut
+A son, Canute

 , was born to the Viking leader Sweyn Forkbeard.